amitkharche/OR_assignment_problem_solver_enterprise_amit_kharche/README.md

 ---

-# 🧮 Assignment Problem Solver – Enterprise-Ready Optimization Tool
+# 🧮 Assignment Problem Solver – Optimization Tool

 ##  Overview
 This project solves the classic **Assignment Problem** using the **Hungarian Algorithm** (a.k.a.
 Munkres algorithm), which is designed to minimize the total cost of assigning agents (e.g., employees, machines) to tasks (e.g., jobs, routes).